wll8/luart-node/readme.md

-## luart-node
+## luart

 Facilitates interaction between luart and nodejs by extracting files from https://github.com/samyeyo/LuaRT/releases/ and packaging them as an npm package.

 ## Usage

-Install like any other npm package, e.g., `npm i luart-node`.
+Install like any other npm package, e.g., `npm i -g luart`.

 After installation, the following commands are available: